pjkundert/holo-nixpkgs/overlays/holo-nixpkgs/hpos-holochain-api/README.md

 # hpos-holochain-api

-The hpos-holochina-api is an express server that expose endpoints that interact with holochain(i.e conductor) that is running in hpos.
+The hpos-holochina-api is an express server that exposes endpoints that interact with holochain(i.e conductor) that is running in hpos.

 ## Exposed Endpoints